Roy's Blog: March 2012

-Everybody is looking for the key to winning in business.
+Everyone is looking for the key to winning in business.

 Problem is there isn’t ONE key.
-Winning in today’s intensely competitive world is all about doing a ton of simple things that create distance from the Competitive Herd.
+Winning in today’s intensely competitive world is all about doing a ton of simple things that create distance from the competitive herd.

 But there are 3 things that, if done with passion and relentless tenacity, will turbocharge any organization on a winning path.